reo113/CUNY_class_126_intro_to-cs/README.md

 Ex. if the user inputs month = 4, day = 22, year = 1995 Since 1995 is not a leap year add 90 days (total for January, February, and March) then to that add 22 for the number of days in April for a total of 112 days.

 Output - Organize your prompts, and output in a neat orderly fashion.
 Print a statement telling whether the year is a leap year and another statement about the number of days since January 1 of that year has past.

+# lab 4a
+Simple program to determine the given population growth rate within a certain period of time.

+# lab 4b
+Simple program to solve Factorial problem.